 Canned and frozen salmon are equally healthy.
 Canned and frozen salmon have similar nutrients and omega-3 fatty acids.
 Both options provide longer storage and availability than the shorter shelf life of fresh salmon.
 For the best option of either canned or frozen, choose wild-caught.

 The freezing and process may lose trace amounts of nutrients, but are they on par from a nutritional perspective?
-Let’s look at the health benefits of canned and frozen salmon to find out how they measure up.
+Let’s look at the health benefits of both to find out how they measure up.

 - Calcium.
-Canned salmon is an excellent source of calcium if you eat the bones.
+It is an excellent source of calcium if you eat the bones.
 It also provides vitamin D. Choosing the deboned premium options is cheating yourself of 200mg of calcium per 4oz serving.

 - Farmed vs. wild-caught.
-There are some concerns regarding farmed salmon and polychlorinated biphenyls (PCBs).
-One should choose wild-caught salmon in cans.
+There are some concerns regarding farmed and polychlorinated biphenyls (PCBs).
+One should choose wild-caught.
 Alaskan pink or sockeye (red or blueback) are generally wild-caught while Atlantic salmon tend to be of the farmed variety.

 Harvard Medical School’s Ask the Doctor column answers this question quite succinctly 2.
 Their doctor’s response places canned salmon as on par with fresh fish in terms of heart health.

-Their doctor does point out the high sodium levels in canned salmon, sometimes up to 300 milligrams from only 3oz of fish should be taken into account when choosing your canned salmon.
+Their doctor does point out the high sodium levels, sometimes up to 300 milligrams from only 3oz of fish should be taken into account.
 They suggest rinsing the fish before eating to reduce the sodium levels.

-A Berkely University wellness column suggests that one should choose salmon in water over salmon in oil.
+A Berkely University wellness column suggests one should choose salmon in water over oil.
 There is less chance of the omega-three oils leached into the surrounding oils and landing down your sink because oil and water do not mix.

-Canned salmon undergoes a sterilization process, wherein pressurized cooking under high temperatures of 116-130°C is done.
-This is the only preservative method employed in the salmon canning process since the cans are airtight.
+Canned salmon undergoes a sterilization process, wherein pressurized cooking under high temperatures of 240-266°F is done.
+This is the only preservative method employed since the cans are airtight.

 How to Avoid Bacteria in Frozen Salmon

-Frozen salmon can spoil if it thaws during transport or left in a warm temperature for too long before cooking.
-To avoid potential health consequences, the FDA suggests these things to consider 6:
+Frozen can spoil if it thaws during transport or left in a warm temperature for too long before cooking.
+To avoid potential health consequences, the FDA suggests these things to consider 5:

 - Storage.
-Store frozen fish in your freezer as soon as possible after buying in a clean refrigerator at minus 40°F (4.44 °C).
-Otherwise, wrap in foil, plastic wrap, or moisture-proof paper to store in your freezer.
+Store frozen fish in your freezer as soon as possible.
+Otherwise, wrap in foil, plastic wrap or moisture-proof paper to store in the freezer.
 Consider an airtight bag by using a vacuum sealer.
-They sell affordable ones on Amazon, vacuum sealers.

 |Nutrients per 100grams||Salmon Raw||Canned Pink Salmon with Bones in Liquid|